bailey572/devops/docker/demo/DockerNotes.md

 2. RUN apt update

-Docker will execute the apt update command as root on the locallly downloaded Ubuntu image using the ***RUN*** command.
+Docker will execute the apt update command as root on the locally downloaded Ubuntu image using the ***RUN*** command.
 The RUN instruction will execute any commands in a new layer on top of the current image and commit the results.

 3. RUN apt install -y nginx